Neuropsychological Assessment

 man holding clipboard, Autism Assessments, West LA

 Neuropsychological assessment is a comprehensive, multi-step collaboration between myself and my clients.
-Assessment aims to help you, the client, understand and gain insight into your strengths and areas of your life and inner experience you find problematic or challenging.
-Comprehensive neuropsychological assessment can shed light on your thought patterns, challenging emotions, intellectual or cognitive capabilities, and problematic behaviors you may or may not be aware of.
-At my practice, I provide assessment for children (as young as age 4), adolescents, and adults seeking diagnostic clarity for various concerns.
-During the formal testing portion of assessment, various tests are completed by pen and paper, on a tablet, and verbally to obtain both objective and subjective information about a client’s current well-being.
-These psychological tests can measure various aspects of our brain’s functioning, including:
+Assessment aims to help you, the client, understand and gain insight into your cognitive strengths and challenges.
+Comprehensive neuropsychological assessment can shed light on your thought patterns, difficult and/or recurring emotions, intellectual capabilities, and problematic behaviors you may or may not be aware of.
+It can also give you further understanding of the strengths and habits you have that are serving you in your life currently.

-• Attention
+• Attention and Memory

-• Sensory Challenges
+• Sensory Experiences

 • Stress Tolerance